digitalocean/sample-dockerfile-static/README.md

 When you no longer need this sample application running live, you can delete it by following these steps:
 1. Visit the Apps control panel at https://cloud.digitalocean.com/apps
-1. Navigate to the sample-gatsby app
+1. Navigate to the sample-dockerfile-static app
 1. Choose "Settings"->"Destroy"

 This will delete the app and destroy any underlying DigitalOcean resources